-In 2011, the Obama administration acted to implement regulations to protect working children from farm dangers, including tobacco work, but those rules were withdrawn in 2012 because of opposition from the farm community.
-CLC members fought hard for those comprehensive protections, but health and safety advocates were no match for the resources of the agricultural lobby.
+In 2011, the Obama Administration acted to implement regulations to protect working children from farm dangers, including tobacco work, but those rules were withdrawn in 2012 because of opposition from the farm community, and it appeared to NCL, fears that the controversial rules might cost Senate seats.
+Child Labor Coalition (CLC) members fought hard for those comprehensive protections, but health and safety advocates were no match for the resources of the agricultural lobby.

 The wholesale withdrawal of occupational child safety regulations for farms left child workers in tobacco vulnerable to nicotine poisoning, pesticide poisoning, and other dangers.
-It's time to fix this glaring consequence of the administration's complete pullback and move forward to protect children in tobacco fields.
+It's time to fix this glaring consequence of the Administration's complete pullback-it's abdication of its responsibilities to protect children-and move forward to protect children in tobacco fields.
+In August 2014, the CLC sent President Obama a letter signed by 50 groups, representing millions of Americans, asking him to take action, but the President has been silent.

-Congress is trying to respond with the "Children Don't Belong on Tobacco Farms" bill in both the House (HR 1848) and Senate (S 974) that would ban child labor in US tobacco.
-NCL joined the Child Labor Coalition, which it co-chairs, and 56 other organizations to urge members of Congress to support the legislation.
+Congress is trying to respond with the "Children Don't Belong on Tobacco Farms" bill in both the House (HR 1848) and Senate (S 974) that would ban child labor in U.S. tobacco.
+NCL joined the Child Labor Coalition, which it co-chairs, and 56 other organizations to urge members of Congress to support the legislation in an open letter to Congress in May 2015.

-NCL continues to wonder why the Obama administration is not doing more to deal with the problem of children performing this hazardous work.
-Earlier this year, the Occupational Safety and Health Administration (OSHA) released a recommended practices bulletin with guidance on reducing the hazards for tobacco workers.
-The US Department of Labor convened a meeting with several NGOs including NCL and CLC, and 16 members of the tobacco industry to discuss responses to the problem of children working in tobacco fields.
-So far, however, the administration has taken no significant steps to protect children working in tobacco fields.
+NCL continues to wonder why the Obama Administration is not doing more to deal with the problem of children performing this hazardous work.
+Earlier this year, the Occupational Safety and Health Administration released a recommended practices bulletin with guidance on reducing the hazards for tobacco workers.
+The U.S. Department of Labor (DOL) convened a meeting with several NGOs including NCL, CLC, and 16 members of the tobacco industry to discuss responses to the problem of children working in tobacco fields.
+So far, however, the Administration has taken no significant steps to protect children working in tobacco fields.